data-forge/data-forge-js/README.md

 	var df2 = df1.setIndex("Col3");
 	var df3 = df2.dropSeries("Col3");

-Here *df1*, *df2* and *df3* are separate data-frames with the results of the previous operations applied.
-These data-frames are all immutable and cannot be changed.
-Any function that transforms a data-frame returns a new and independent data frame.
+Here *df1*, *df2* and *df3* are separate dataframes with the results of the previous operations applied.
+These dataframes are all immutable and cannot be changed.
+Any function that transforms a dataframe returns a new and independent dataframe.
 If you are not used to this sort of thing, it may require some getting used to!

 # Lazy Evaluation

 Lazy evaluation in Data-Forge is implemented through *iterators*.

-An iterator is retrieved from a data-frame, series or index by calling `getIterator`.
+An iterator is retrieved from a dataframe or series by calling `getIterator`.
 A new and distinct iterator is created each time `getIterator` is called.

 For example: